Nikaidou-Shinku/real-cugan-rs/README.md

 - Currently only the pro model is supported.
 - Currently GPU inference only supports NVIDIA graphics cards through CUDA and cuDNN.
 - Considering the encoding speed, WebP outputs lossy compressed images by default.
 If you need lossless compression, please add `--lossless` or `-l`.
-- Explanation of _the alpha option_: `该值越大 AI 修复程度、痕迹越小，越模糊；alpha 越小处理越烈，越锐化，色偏（对比度、饱和度增强）越大；默认为 1.0 不调整，推荐调整区间 (0.7, 1.3)`.
 - Explanation of _the tile size option_: After specifying tile size through `--tile-size` or `-t`, the image will be divided into small blocks with a length not exceeding the tile size for inference.
   - This will **significantly reduce the memory usage**.
 Generally, the smaller the tile size, the smaller the memory usage will be, but at the same time **the inference time will become longer**.
   - Note that the tile size should not be too small, and it is generally recommended not to be less than 32.
   - When tile size is not specified, the entire image will be used directly for inference.
+- Explanation on the _width option_ and _height option_: If width and height are specified, after used Real-CUGAN, Lanczos3 would be used to resample to the target resolution.
+  - If only one of width and height is specified, the other one will be calculated based on the aspect ratio of the original image.
 - Explanation on _cache_: If the memory is still insufficient after adjusting the tile size, you can consider disabling the cache through `--no-cache`.
   - This will **significantly reduce the memory usage**.
 After disabling caching, as long as the tile size is small enough, generally 1.5GiB of video memory can handle images of any resolution.
   - Disabling caching will **significantly increase inference time**, typically to 2 to 3 times that with caching enabled.
   - This option is ignored when tile size is not specified.
+- Explanation of _the alpha option_: `该值越大 AI 修复程度、痕迹越小，越模糊；alpha 越小处理越烈，越锐化，色偏（对比度、饱和度增强）越大；默认为 1.0 不调整，推荐调整区间 (0.7, 1.3)`.
 - **PRs are welcome!**